|

 journey in only three days).

-Navimag offers its popular trip with a ferry now only on few
+Navimag does not offer its popular trip with a ferry

 option to visit Laguna San Rafael.
 At the moment, no other